Tom Taylor: Writer

 Taylor owed his fame and most of his income not to his academic, legal or government work, but to his writing.
 Soon after moving to London, he obtained remunerative work as a leader writer for the Morning Chronicle and the Daily News.
 He was also art critic for The Times and The Graphic for many years.
 He edited the Autobiography of B. R. Haydon (1853), the Autobiography and Correspondence of C. R. Leslie, R.A.
 (1860) and Pen Sketches from a Vanished Hand, selected from papers of Mortimer Collins, and wrote Life and Times of Sir Joshua Reynolds (1865).
-With his first contribution to Punch, on 19 October 1844, Taylor began a thirty-six year association with the magazine, which ended only with his death.
+With his first contribution to Punch, on 19 October 1844, Taylor began a thirty-six year association with the weekly humour and satire magazine, which ended only with his death.
 During the 1840s he wrote on average three columns a month; in the 1850s and 1860s this output doubled.
 His biographer Craig Howes writes that Taylor's articles were generally humorous commentary or comic verses on politics, civic news, and the manners of the day.
 In 1874 he succeeded Charles William Shirley Brooks as editor.

 Taylor also established himself as a playwright and eventually produced about 100 plays.
 Between 1844 and 1846, the Lyceum Theatre staged at least seven of his plays, including extravanzas written with Albert Smith or Charles Kenney, and his first major success, the 1846 farce To Parents and Guardians.
 The Morning Post said of that piece, "The writing is admirable throughout – neat, natural and epigrammatic".
 It was as a dramatist that Taylor made the most impression – his biographer in the Dictionary of National Biography (DNB) wrote that in writing plays Taylor found his true vocation.
 In thirty-five years he wrote more than seventy plays for the principal London theatres.